Los Angeles, CA USA

 "That other ribbon mic is really dark.
 Usually you record it in combination with a 57 and only end up using about 25 percent of the ribbon to 75 percent of the 57.
 But with the Voodoo, sometimes I end up really favoring it in the mix.
 It’s a bit more forgiving than that other mic."

-"After trying so many different microphones for my live guitar rig with Billy Idol, i thought, why not try my sE Voodoo?
+"After trying so many different microphones for my live guitar rig with Billy Idol, I thought, why not try my sE Voodoo?
 This is a mic that i use all the time in my studio.
 Well, it has worked like a charm in the live situation as well.
-I have a three cabinet system, so now I don’t leave home with my sE collection."
+I have a three cabinet system, so now I don’t leave home without my sE collection."

 Stevens first came to the public’s attention with his guitar playing and songwriting on Billy Idol’s breakthrough hits of the early 1980s, which included “White Wedding,” “Hot in the City,” Rebel Yell” and “Eyes Without a Face.”
 He later played on “Dirty Diana,” on Michael Jackson’s “Bad” album, also appearing in the music video; recorded several solo albums; played and co-wrote songs on the debut solo album by Vince Neil of Mötley Crüe, “Exposed;” and recorded two albums with super-group Bozzio Levin Stevens, alongside drummer Terry Bozzio and bass player Tony Levin.